keyboard_arrow_up

 Tube Sheet

-The apparatus that the tubes are affixed into that holds them in place.
-It also provides a seal between the tube-side and shell-side liquid.
+The apparatus that holds the tubes in place and provides a seal between the tube-side and shell-side fluids.

 Tube Side

-The fluid that circulates through the inside of the tubes of heat exchangers.
+The fluid that circulates through the inside of the tubes in a heat exchanger.

 More Heat Exchangers Information